National Library of France

 Collections and services

 “Madame Anastasie” (censorship: allegory), André Gill, L’Eclipse, no. 299, 19 July 1874

-The Study Library provides free access to around 270 political and general news press titles.
+The Haut-de-jardin level provides free access to around 270 political and general news press titles.
 While all continents are represented, the emphasis is on Europe and French-speaking countries.

 The French press collection includes all national daily newspapers, the majority of regional daily newspapers and a selection of weekly and monthly magazines.
 A few professional press titles (La Correspondance de la Presse, Le Bulletin Quotidien, Medias, etc.) and materials on the press and journalism round out the offering.

 Only the most recent three months’ issues are available for consultation in the press room.

 Readers also have access to around a thousand works intended to supplement their reading of the press:

 La liste des périodiques accessibles en salle de la presse et des médias [fichier .pdf – 85 Ko – 20/11/13 – 12 p.]

 Since some national and regional press titles held by the Research Library have been reproduced on microfilm, old and recent issues of around sixty titles are available for consultation by users of the Haut-de-jardin level in room D, subject to a maximum of ten rolls of microfilm per day.
 Available titles include, for example, all issues of L’Équipe since 1946, L’Humanité since 1904, Ouest-France since 1984, etc.